mmhelloworld/idris-jvm/docs/ffi-gen-design.md

 `invokeinterface`) for `List`, but plain `java/util/ArrayList` (class receiver) for `ArrayList`, driven by each owner's `ACC_INTERFACE` flag.

+### Cyclic packages: umbrella module + re-export stubs

+The "one module per package" layout above assumes the cross-package import graph is a DAG.
+It is not in general: the JVM package graph is genuinely cyclic — e.g.
+`java.lang.Iterable.iterator()` returns `java.util.Iterator`, while `java.util` types
+name `java.lang.Object`, so `Java.Lang` and `Java.Util` would import each other.
+Idris forbids cyclic module imports (there is no `.hs-boot`/forward-declaration escape hatch), so the cyclic packages must share one compilation unit.

+The renderer condenses the import graph into **strongly-connected components** and emits one module per SCC:

+- A **singleton** SCC (no cycle) renders exactly as the per-package module above — the common case (e.g. `--jvm-ffi-import java/util/ArrayList,java/util/List`) is unchanged.
+- A **multi-package** SCC renders as a single **umbrella module**, named after the members' common path prefix (e.g. `Java`), with each package's declarations in a nested `namespace` (`namespace Lang`, `namespace Util`, `namespace Util.Function`).
+Nesting keeps fully-qualified names identical (`Java.Util.List` etc.), and the module imports only packages *outside* its SCC — an SCC is closed under mutual reachability, so the condensed graph (and the stub re-exports below) stay acyclic.
+- For each member package a thin **re-export stub** is emitted so user `import Java.Util` keeps resolving: `module Java.Util` / `import public Java`.

+Within the umbrella, declarations are emitted in **kind-grouped passes** (all opaque `data` markers, then the functional-interface synonyms + `Inherits`/lambda infra, then the `Inherits` instances, then the methods), each pass reopening every namespace.
+Because the package graph is cyclic, no per-namespace ordering avoids forward references; grouping by declaration kind makes every cross-namespace reference *backward*. (`mutual` is insufficient on its own — it does not resolve forward references in interface- implementation headers.)

+Two related details, independent of cycles but exercised by the same imports:

+- **Builtin-modeled types** (`java.lang.String` → Idris `String`) get no marker, namespace or `Inherits` instances — `String` is reserved and the builtin stands in for it (the `Inherits String Object` infra connects it).
+They still drive the import graph.
+- A functional-interface synonym whose SAM returns a *parameterised* type (e.g.
+  `Iterable.iterator() : Iterator<T>`) erases the element to `Object`
+  (`Iterator Java.Lang.Object`) rather than leaking an unbound type variable into the synonym's right-hand side.

 ## 5. Components

 ### 5.1 `ClasspathReflector.java` — the introspection half